lucyschrader/Blastochor/README.md

 - parameters: path to a field that contains a country name
 - example: `evidenceFor.atEvent.atLocation.country`

+`for_each`
+Used after another function that returns a list.
+Goes through and performs further transformations on each member.
+You can add the `concatenate` function below `for_each`, or it will automatically happen when writing out.
+Format this in the mapping document by nesting the rest of the functions below, for example:
+    - recordedByID:
+      - collate_list:
+        - evidenceFor.atEvent.recordedBy.i.id
+      - for_each:
+        - lookup:
+          - agent
+        - conditional:
+          - related.i.contentUrl
+          - related.i.title=ORCID
+      - concatenate:
+        - null

+This finds the agent id for every person at a specimen collection event, looks them up one at a time, and checks if they have an ORCID identifier.
+None values get stripped out once all child functions have run.

 `format_string`
 Finds a value and inserts it into a provided string at a specified place.
-Mark the location for the value using `{}`.
-Intend to update this function to allow multiple substitutions.
+Mark the location for each value using `{}`.
+Include an optional third parameter `required` to return None if any of the values are unavailable.
-TODO: Option to return None if no value is found, instead of an unformatted string
-- parameters: string, path to field
+- parameters: string, path to field (if more than one, separated with `, `), required (optional)
 - example: `https://collections.tepapa.govt.nz/object/{}` and `id`
+- example: `{} of {}` and `typeStatus, qualifiedName` and `required`

 `lookup`
 Find an IRN in the record and return the associated record for the next function.
 Record needs to have been harvested either directly or using `extend` functionality.